 In this post, we explore the question of why people use cheats in the first place.
 Cheating in video games is no different than cheating in classic sports in the form of doping.
-Cheating very often has real consequences.
+Furthermore, cheating very often has real consequences.
 So why do players do this?

 Video game players cheat for social, psychological, or financial reasons.
 A cheater always has his benefit in mind and does not think about others’ consequences, for example, other players, game producers, or esport organizers.
-Cheat development has become a separate part of the gaming industry.
+As a result, cheat development has become a separate part of the gaming industry.

 Cheating exists in online gaming because it involves people – it’s not about the game.
 It’s about the people in the game, their psychology, and their intent.